-27. Given the growth and development pattern that has occurred within the district over the past decades leading up to this plan change, it is submitted that the General Residential Zone better describes the development pattern of the district.
-Some examples below there are numerous compatible activities that are located within the residential zones of the district and are therefore not precluded as the definition for Low Density Residential Zone would suggest.
-Having a stricter definition does not allow the necessary flexibility for future uses to locate within the small settlements that make up the urban population centres of the district.
+- 18. Given the growth and development pattern that has occurred within the district over the past decades, leading up to this plan change, it is submitted that the General Residential Zone better describes the development pattern of the district.
+There are examples of numerous compatible activities that are located within the residential zones of the district and are therefore not precluded as the definition for Low Density Residential Zone would suggest.
+Having a stricter definition does not allow the necessary flexibility for future uses to locate within the small settlements that make up the urban population centres of the district. - 19.
+The Plan Change will frustrate development as it is too restrictive.
+This unfortunately may lead to ad hoc and piecemeal development patterns as Applicants will push resource consent applications through the courts, with success, relying on higher order documents, such as the NPS-UD.
+If the plan change clearly takes into account the NPS-UD now, it can manage this development by being more enabling and guiding a consent process.